|Day||Walk Type||Start Time||End Time|

 The walk is led by Kevin Flude, a former archaeologist at the Museum of London.

 The New Year has been a time of review, renewal and anticipation of the future from time immemorial.
-The Ancient Britons saw the Solstice as a symbol of a promise of renewal as the world entered bleak mid-winter.
-The Roman season was presided over by Janus, a two-headed God who looked both backwards and forwards, and Dickens based his second great Christmas Book on the renewal that the New Year encouraged.
+The Ancient Britons saw the Solstice as a symbol of a promise of renewal as the sun was reborn.
+As the weather turns to bleak mid-winter, a festival or reflection and renewal cheers everyone up.
+This idea of renewal was followed by the Romans, and presided over by a two-headed God called Janus who looked both backwards and forwards.
+Charles Dickens’s Christmas Carol was based on redemption and his second great Christmas Book The Chimes on the renewal that the New Year encouraged.

-We look at London’s past to see where and how the Solstice might be celebrated.
+We look at London’s past to see where and how the New Year was celebrated.
 We also explore the different New Years we use and their associated Calendars – the Pagan year, the Christian year, the Roman year, the Jewish year, the Financial year, the Academic year and we reveal how these began.
-We look at folk traditions, Medieval Christmas Festivals, Boy Bishops, Distaff Sunday and Plough Monday, and other New Year London tradition and folklore.
+We look at folk traditions, Medieval Christmas Festivals, Boy Bishops, Distaff Sunday and Plough Monday, and other Winter Festival and New Year London traditions and folklore.

-The walk finds interesting and historic places in the City of London to link to our stories of Past New Year’s Days.
-We begin, virtually, at Barbican Underground and continue to the Museum of London, the Roman Fort; Noble Street, Goldsmiths Hall, Foster Lane, St Pauls, Doctors Commons, St. Nicholas Colechurch and on towards the River.
+The virtual walk finds interesting and historic places in the City of London to link to our stories of Past New Year’s Days.
+We begin, virtually, at Barbican Underground and continue to the Museum of London, the Roman Fort; Noble Street, Goldsmiths Hall, Foster Lane, St Pauls, Doctors Commons, St. Nicholas Colechurch and on towards the River Thames.